Stem Cells for Treating Prostate Cancer

 CAR-T cell therapy for Prostate Cancer

-This targeted immunotherapy for cancer of the prostate has very little to no adverse effects and is often combined with other forms of modern Biological therapies such as:
+This targeted Immunotherapy for cancer of the prostate has very little to no adverse effects and is often combined with other forms of modern Biological therapies such as:

 • Anti-angiogenic treatments – to stop the VEGF receptors in the body from sending growth signals to the blood cells

-• Dendritic Cells based Immunotherapy
+• Dendritic Immunotherapy

 • Cancer Stem cells